Is Whey Protein a Suitable Meal Replacement Option for Weight Loss?

 Related Studies

-- A study published on PubMed found that whey protein can be used as a meal replacement in weight loss, but its calorie content may not be sufficient for some individuals.
-The study suggests that combining whey protein with other nutrient-dense foods can help increase calorie intake and improve weight loss outcomes.
+1. A study published on PubMed found that whey protein can be used as a meal replacement in weight loss, but its calorie content may not be sufficient for some individuals.
+The study suggests combining whey protein with other nutrient-dense foods can help increase calorie intake and improve weight loss outcomes.